AKASHAorg/akasha-core/libs/design-system-core/README.md

 ### Button

 A button component with rounded borders.
-Has 2 variants: `primary` for the call-to-action use case and `secondary` for normal usage.
-It can also display an icon, or it can be text only.
+Has 3 variants: `primary` for the call-to-action use case, `secondary` for normal usage, and `text` only when you need clickable texts that don't look like a button.
+It can also be displayed as an icon.

 ```tsx
  <Button variant="secondary" label="Click me" onClick={handleClick}>